Make the decision to implement a new perspective when under uncertainty.

 Students will have opportunities throughout the academic year to participate in many workshops and seminars intended for success.
 Some examples include:

 Incoming medical students have an opportunity to participate in a 3-week Prematriculation Program.
 This program provides early exposure to BSOM first-year course material.
-Ms. Johnson and Ms. Trempe meet with newly admitted non-traditional students both at orientation and individually to assist students to better understand and make the needed transitions related to the rigorous demands of medical school.
+Dr. Nepal, Dr. Johnson, and Ms. Hipple meet with newly admitted non-traditional students both at orientation and individually to assist students to better understand and make the needed transitions related to the rigorous demands of medical school.

 Strategies and techniques related to learning how to study, time management, self-directed learning, and test taking strategies are introduced to students.